wayfair/wayfair.github.io/src/docs/ospo-advocacy/index.md

 ### Responsibility to Wayfair

 We, as Wayfairians, write solutions for a large e-commerce enterprise that we hope may apply to more than our specific use case.
-The best way for us to reach as many people as possible is to ensure we present our solutions in a way that we expect will be well-recieved in the OSS community.
+The best way for us to reach as many people as possible is to ensure we present our solutions in a way that we expect will be well-received in the OSS community.
 Our first priority in Advocacy is to represent the stability, integrity, and usefulness of the software that engineers within and outside of Wayfair contribute to our OSS (Open Source Software) presence.

 This may include creating content to publicize and inform on our solutions, through [blog posts](https://tech.wayfair.com/), presentations, tech talks, meetups, and more.
 This may also include setting standards throughout our organization that help ensure a reasonable level of consistency across our offerings, without suffocating the innovation required to keep moving a project forward.